-I’ve dealt with depression, stomach pain, allergies and panic attacks.
 My colleague told me to give up entrepreneurship because I am not a programmer.
-I was told I should just get married, have kids and act like a normal woman whatever that means.
+I was told I should just get married, have kids and act like a normal woman whatever that meant for those giving me that advice.
 I was told I was too emotional, too much or too little, too direct or not direct enough.
 I was too creative or not creative enough.
 Whatever I did and whoever I was somebody was unhappy about it.
 Sounds familiar?
 So I’ve decided to be who I am because it was the easiest thing for me.
 People were not gonna agree anyways.
 People are gonna watch, listen and judge.
 Make it worth their while by being yourself.

 There have been much more shitty things happening in the previous year and there are much more to come.
 I wouldn’t change it for anything in the world.